Buying a home

 If there's any uncertainty over who owns a garden or parking space, make sure you find out the answer and get it confirmed in writing.

 10Arrange a house survey

-People may think they’ve had a proper survey when actually they’ve just had a mortgage valuation.
-It's a good idea to get a survey done to uncover any hidden issues with the house you're buying - take a look at our guide to the types of house survey to find out more.
+You should always have your own independent survey carried out in order to uncover any hidden issues with the house you're buying – take a look at our guide to the types of house survey to find out more.

 If you're buying property in Scotland, ask the selling agent for the home report, which includes a survey.

-Expert video: how I viewed propertiesWhich? mortgage adviser David Blake and property surveyor James Rangeley explain how they used their expert knowledge when viewing houses for themselves.
+Expert case study: how I viewed propertiesWhich? mortgage adviser David Blake and property surveyor James Rangeley explain how they used their expert knowledge when viewing houses for themselves.